rocketjishao/tagSeq/README.md

     $ bash Downloads/Miniconda3-latest-Linux-x86_64.sh
    Follow the prompts on the installer screens.
    If you are unsure about any setting, accept the defaults.
 You can change them later.
-   To make the changes take effect, close and then re-open your terminal window.
+   To make the changes take effect, type in the command below, or close and then re-open your terminal window.

+    $ source ~/.bashrc
-       # You can see "(base)" in the front of the terminal command line.
+       # Then you can see "(base)" in the front of the terminal command line.
    Test your installation.
 In your terminal window, run the command:

     $ conda list